powergama/powergama/userguide/scenario_generation.md

 ## Create modified dataset using scenario file

-In order to create a scenario file, the simplest is to to save an existing grid model to scenario file as shown above.
-Then, it can be open in a spreadsheet editor and modified according to the specifications of the new scenario.
+In order to create a scenario file, the simplest way is to save an existing grid model to a scenario file as shown above.
+Then, it can be opened in a spreadsheet editor and modified according to the specifications of the new scenario.
 Values that should not be modified should be left blank.
 Irrelevant rows can be removed.
 In general, the newScenario function only modifies data where information is provided in